remichu-ai/gallama/README.md

 ```

 ### Multiple Concurrent Models
 Run multiple models (different or same) with automatic load balancing and request routing.
+Model VRAM usage can be auto_loaded or be split among GPUs as following
+Each model will be run as a dedicated FastAPI to ensure no threading issue and guarantee speed.

 ```shell
 gallama serve -id "model_id=qwen2-72B gpus=20,15,15,0" -id "model_id=Llama3.1-8B gpus=0,0,0,20"
 ```

 ### OpenAI Embedding Endpoint
-Utilize Infinity Embedding library for both inference and embedding via a single URL for OpenAI client.
+Utilize Infinity Embedding library for both embedding via OpenAI client.

 ```python
 response = client.embeddings.create(